Photo: Enes royalfound / Wikimedia Commons

 Price: €700–10,000/night | Location: Sveti Stefan, Montenegro

-Aman Sveti Stefan is the most extraordinary hotel position in the Adriatic — the entire 15th-century island village of Sveti Stefan converted to an Aman resort (the extraordinary pink-stone buildings, the extraordinary private beaches on both sides of the causeway, and the extraordinary Aman service philosophy in the most extraordinary island setting in the Mediterranean).
-The most photographed coastal scene in Montenegro, now a private hotel.
+Aman Sveti Stefan occupies the entire 15th-century island village of Sveti Stefan, converted into a resort — pink-stone buildings, private beaches on both sides of the causeway, and the Aman brand’s signature service, on what may be the most photogenic island setting in the Mediterranean.
+It’s the most photographed coastal scene in Montenegro, now a private hotel.

 Riviera Beachfront (Albania)